 Note that the data that is being displayed via this formula is still formula data before you go through the process of copying and pasting it as values.
 This means that it interacts with cell adjustments the same way as a SUM or other formula type would.
 For example, if you were to add or delete rows while the cells still contained formulas, then the displayed results would adjust accordingly.

-You can use similar Excel functions if you want to convert text to something other than upper case, such as proper case.
+You can use similar Excel functions that we used in this guide on how to make font all caps in Excel if you want to convert text to something other than upper case, such as proper case.
 In that situation you would use the =PROPER formula instead.
 This proper function can come in handy when you are working with a lot of lowercase letters, for example.

-If you aren’t only interested in using a cell reference for a small amount of Excel data, but would instead like to make the change for an entire column, then you can enter the formula into the formula bar for the first cell in the column, then click on the handle at the bottom-right corner of that cell and drag it down to fill the rest of the column.
+If you aren’t only interested in using a cell reference for how to capitalize in Excel for a small amount of Excel data, but would instead like to make the change for an entire column, then you can enter the formula into the formula bar for the first cell in the column, then click on the handle at the bottom-right corner of that cell and drag it down to fill the rest of the column.

 Do you have a lot of CSV files that you need to combine into one file, but you are looking for a better way to do it than cutting and pasting?
 Learn how to merge CSV files with the Windows command prompt and make it much easier to combine your data into one spreadsheet.